-Before taking a walking tour, I would highly recommend taking a private taxi tour around the island to see what all it has to offer, we did that first, and then we spent the second half of the day walking about Punda, Otrobanda, and Scharlaroo.
+Before taking a walking tour, I highly recommend taking a private taxi tour around the island to see what all it has to offer; we did that first.
+Then we spent the second half of the day walking about Punda, Otrobanda, and Scharlaroo.

 Isn’t a walking tour really touristy?
 Yes!
 But what is travel about?
 Being a tourist!

-These items should answer a lot of questions you might have including if you really should get off the cruise ship and take the walking tour.
-Never be afraid to ask questions and want to know more it is a great thing to educate yourself when you are visiting any new vacation spot that is unfamiliar to you!
+These items should answer many questions, including if you should get off the cruise ship and take the walking tour.
+Never be afraid to ask questions and want to know more it is a great thing to educate yourself when you visit any new vacation spot that is unfamiliar to you!

-- We pulled into the Mega Cruise Terminal (useful to know as there are 2 cruise ports)
+- We pulled into the Mega Cruise Terminal (useful to know as there are two cruise ports)

 - Along the way, there are public restrooms (yeah), and just in case you are curious, cafes and eateries, and plenty of souvenir items to purchase at reasonable prices!

-- Currency used in Curacao is official the Antille Guilder, but there are multiple ATMs along the way with the ability to exchange USA Dollars into their currency and I suggest doing so for any purchase of more than $20.
+- The currency used in Curacao is officially the Antille Guilder, and there are multiple ATMs along the way with the ability to exchange USA Dollars into their currency.
+I suggest doing so for any purchase of more than $20.

-- The languages are spoken throughout Curacao range from English to Spanish to Dutch.
+- The languages spoken throughout Curacao range from English to Spanish to Dutch.

 - Everything I am sharing can be used by those on a cruise ship or not on a cruise ship, and that would make your starting point at RIF or by the swinging bridge.

 - Group touring is a great way to be together and enjoy it so you can chat it over when you are back on the ship!

 A Foot Tour Beginning At The Mega Cruise Terminal